zpriddy/ZP_EchoNestPy/README.md

   * Version: 1.0 \<- This is hard-coded for now
   * Endpoint: https://\<domain or ip address\>/alexa/EchoPyAPI
 2. Go to the next page and copy the intentSchema.json to the Intent Schema and sampleUtterances.txt to the Sample Utterances
-2. Go to the next page and upload the selfsigned SSL Cert you have.. and hit next..
+2. Go to the next page and upload the self-signed SSL Cert you have.. and hit next..

 ### Setting Up Nest Developer Token